AI reconstruction of European weather from the Euro-Atlantic regimes: AI-model

-\reffig{fig:model} schematically describes the model architecture.
-The monthly average $\Iwr$, for each \ac{WR}, is passed along with the corresponding encoded month and year as input to the model.
-The month is encoded in twelve categories before all the inputs are processed first by a linear layer and subsequently to a sequence of two ResNet blocks, which takes the 20-dimensional input (seven \ac{WR}, the year, and the twelve-dimensional encoded month) and yields a vector of $N = 28$ dimensions.
+\reffig{fig:model} schematically describes the models' architecture.
+The monthly average $\Iwr$, for each \ac{WR}, is passed along with the corresponding encoded month and year as input to the models.
+The month is encoded in twelve categories using one-hot encoding.
+One-hot encoding is a widely used technique in machine learning and data processing for representing categorical variables as numerical vectors.
+In our scenario, we encode the month = 1,...,12, into a twelve-dimensional vector, e.g., January (month = 1) is encoded in (1,0,...,0); February (month = 2) is encoded in (0,1,0, ...,0).
+The inputs are then processed first by a linear layer and subsequently by a sequence of two ResNet blocks.
+ResNet (Residual Network) introduces shortcut connections, allowing the model to learn residual mappings instead of direct transformations, which makes it easier to train deep architectures.
+The use of ResNet blocks helps mitigate the vanishing gradient problem, ensuring stable and efficient training of deeper networks, which is particularly beneficial when working with limited data.
+The ResNet blocks take the 20-dimensional input (seven \ac{WR}, the year, and the twelve-dimensional encoded month) and yield a vector of $N = 28$ dimensions.
+Expanding the feature space is a common strategy in \ac{NN}, as it enables the model to better capture and process the information in the input data by learning a more expressive representation of the temporal predictors.
 The $N$-dimensional vector is stacked pixel-by-pixel with the two-dimensional static data: the latitude grid, the longitude grid, the land-sea mask, and the \ac{DTM} of the European region with the same resolution as the output two-dimensional field.
-The resulting $(N + 4) \times n_\lambda \times n_\phi$ tensor, where $n_\phi$ and $n_\lambda$ are the numbers of latitude and longitude grid points, respectively, is the input of the next convolutional ResNet blocks, which reduce the number of features to one, i.e., to a two-dimensional field representing the target anomalies.
+Stacking these features pixel-by-pixel with the static spatial data enables the model to condition its reconstructions on both large-scale atmospheric drivers and local geographical features.
+The resulting $(N + 4) \times n_\lambda \times n_\phi$ tensor, where $n_\phi$ and $n_\lambda$ are the numbers of latitude and longitude grid points, respectively, is the input of the following convolutional ResNet blocks, which reduce the number of features to one, i.e., to a two-dimensional field representing the target anomalies.
+Convolutional layers capture both local spatial patterns and cross-grid dependencies, enabling the model to learn large-scale drivers and their geographically-modulated regional responses.
+We use 3x3 kernels in all the convolutional layers.
+These layers combine the information encoded in the feature vector with the static spatial data by selecting the components of the feature vector most relevant to each grid point.
+A 3\texttimes 3 kernel is sufficiently small to capture local structure.
+We noticed that increasing the number of convolutional ResNet layers did not improve the performance of the model.
+We employ ReLU activation functions to introduce non-linearity in a computationally efficient way, enabling the model to capture complex patterns.